MujtabaTaimur/MujtabaTaimur/README.md

 </p>

 ### 🤖 [AI ChatBot (PyTorch)](https://github.com/MujtabaTaimur/AI-ChatBot-Pytorch-)
-<p>a conversational AI chatbot built with **PyTorch**, trained on custom intents to provide intelligent responses. </p>
+a conversational AI chatbot built with **PyTorch**, trained on custom intents to provide intelligent responses.

 ---

 ### 🌡️ [Interactive Thermometer](https://github.com/MujtabaTaimur/ThermostatDesign)
-<p>a visual  **thermostat and thermometer UI design** project, all elements credit goes to Adobe Stock Images and refined in Adobe Illustrator, image transition made by Canva AI.</p>
+a visual  **thermostat and thermometer UI design** project, all elements credit goes to Adobe Stock Images and refined in Adobe Illustrator, image transition made by Canva AI.

 ### ✈️ [Aerospace powered by OpenSky Newtwork API](https://github.com/MujtabaTaimur/Aeroscope-v2-)
-<p>real-time flight tracking app inspired by FlightRadar24.
+real-time flight tracking app inspired by FlightRadar24.
 It’s built with React, TypeScript, Vite, and Tailwind CSS, using Leaflet for interactive maps and the OpenSky Network API for live flight data.
-The UI is powered by shadcn/ui, Radix UI, and Lucide icons, with TanStack Query handling data fetching and caching.</p>
+The UI is powered by shadcn/ui, Radix UI, and Lucide icons, with TanStack Query handling data fetching and caching.

 <!--<p align="center">